Home

 To your right will be St Mark’s campanile which is the Bell tower of the Basilica.
 It is a 98,6 m (323 ft) tall brick structure which was built in its present form in 1514.
 However, what you see today is a replica of that original structure.

 Dining room table tidbit: The original campanile collapsed in 1902.
 Curiously, no-one was hurt or killed, except for the caretaker’s cat.
-When all the dust from the rubble settled, they found the weathervane statue of archangel Gabriel laying right infront of the Basilica’s entrance, as if bowing in worship.
+When all the dust from the rubble settled, they found the weathervane statue of the archangel Gabriel laying right infront of the Basilica’s entrance, as if bowing in worship.

 The new campanile was built and inaugurated in 1912.